BCRP Wellness Committee

 BCRP Diversity Council

-This group focuses on the recruitment of individuals with diverse backgrounds to the BCRP and serves those residents with diverse backgrounds with mentorship and professional development.
-It is part of our program’s aim to attract people who bring diverse perspectives to enhance the program and serve our diverse patient population.
+This group’s activities focus on three important aims: 1) recruitment of individuals with diverse backgrounds, particularly those who are under-represented in medicine, to the BCRP; 2) mentorship; and 3) community.
+It is a priority of our program to attract people who bring diverse perspectives to enhance the program and serve our diverse patient population.
 The BCRP seeks to attract individuals from diverse backgrounds including, but not limited to race, ethnicity, disability, socioeconomic status, gender identity, and sexual orientation.

 Behavioral and Mental Health Block

 In light of the increasing prevalence of pediatric mental health disorders, a national movement towards integrated behavioral health in primary care, and a national shortage in child psychiatrists, the BCRP feels a strong responsibility to improve residency training in pediatric mental health.
 As such, the BCRP created a 2-week behavioral and mental health block for senior residents in conjunction with an intentional integration of a mental health curriculum over the three years of residency.
-The overall goal of the block is to improve resident comfort and competence in evaluating and treating pediatric populations with behavioral and mental health conditions with a focus on depression, anxiety, and ADHD.
+The overall goal of the block is to improve resident comfort and competence in evaluating and treating pediatric populations with behavioral and mental health conditions with a focus on depression, anxiety, autistic spectrum disorder and ADHD.
 The rotation includes outpatient clinical work in varied integrated behavioral health settings as well as experiences with our city’s mobile emergency response team to learn skills in crisis management, behavioral de-escalation as well as behavioral health triage.
-The emphasis will be on common behavioral and mental conditions including depression, anxiety, ADHD, and behaviors of children who are on the autistic spectrum.